 - LED light strips

-Option 3: Using Masonry Anchors and Screws
+Option 3: Masonry Anchors and Screws

-What You’ll Need:
+Tools You’ll Need:

 - Masonry drill bit

-- Hammer drill (standard drills may struggle)
+- Hammer drill

 - Wall plugs or masonry anchors

-- Screws appropriate for your fixture
+- Screws suited to your fixture

 Step-by-Step:

-- Mark your drill points using a pencil or tape.
+- Mark drill points

-- Mounting shelving units
+- Shelving units

-- Installing a TV bracket
+- TV brackets

-- Hanging large mirrors or artwork
+- Large mirrors or artwork

 Option 4: Industrial-Strength Velcro or Hook-and-Loop Fasteners